F-1 Visa Information

 An F-1 visa is a non-immigrant, full-time, student visa that allows you to pursue education in the United States.
 This is the proper visa type for both degree-seeking students and visiting students that are not part of a formal exchange agreement.

 For more information about how to apply for an F-1 visa, click here.

 Your Role as an F-1 Student

 Responsibility for students studying at Hawai'i Pacific University on an F-1 visa is shared between three entities: the United States Government (via the Department of Homeland Security and the Student and Exchange Visitor Program Office), the International Student Services office, and the student.
-As a student at Hawai‘i Pacific University, we want you to be aware of your rights, responsibilities, and regulations which relate to your stay in the U.S.
+As a student at Hawai‘i Pacific University, we want you to be aware of your rights and responsibilities which relate to your stay in the U.S.